 We may retain your PII for the period necessary to fulfill the purposes outlined in this Policy, unless a longer retention period is required or allowed by law or to otherwise fulfill a legal obligation.

 If we decide to change this Policy, we will post any changes we make on this page with a notice that this Policy has been updated on the home page of each of our Websites.
 Any changes to this Policy will become effective when we post the revised Policy on our Websites.
 The effective date for this Policy is identified at the top of this page.
 You are responsible for periodically visiting our Websites and this Policy to check for any changes.
 Your use of our Websites following these changes means that you accept the revised Policy.

 Children Under the Age of 13

 Our Websites are not intended for children under 13 years of age and we do not knowingly collect PII from children under 13.
 Visit the Federal Trade Commission website for more information about the Children’s Online Privacy Protection Act.

 Currently, we do not disclose any PII to third parties for direct marketing purposes.
 However, pursuant to Section 1798.83 of the California Civil Code, residents of California can obtain certain information about the types of PII that companies with whom they have an established business relationship have shared with third parties for direct marketing purposes during the preceding calendar year.
 In particular, the law provides that companies must inform consumers about the categories of PII that have been shared with third parties, the names and addresses of those third parties, and examples of the types of services or products marketed by those third parties.

-If you have any questions, comments or concerns about this Policy, please contact us by clicking on the “Contact” tab of our Websites.
+If you have any questions, comments or concerns about this Policy, please contact us.